craigmdavidson/minimalisp/README.md

 Minimalisp is a drop in library for standard Java projects that:
  - makes Java list processing as easy, succinct and enjoyable as programming in Clojure or Ruby;
  - embraces Immutability;
+ - involves less boilerplate than using Java 1.8 streams directly;
- - you can use on your existing Java projects today.
+ - can be dropped in to your existing Java projects today.